The Ultimate Guide to Peruvian CoffeePosted by Bean & Bean on

 Peruvian coffee tastes slightly different depending where in Peru it's grown.
 For example, lower-altitude farms usually produce coffee with a mild acidity, medium body, and notes of nuts, flowers, and fruit.
 Higher altitude farms produce coffee with bright acidity, vibrant floral aromas, and a rich sweetness, which is what most specialty coffee roasters look for in Peruvian coffee.
 (Source)

 Once you go high into the Andes, like to farms surrounding Cusco and Machu Picchu, the coffee begins to feature a bright acidity, vibrant floral aromas, and a rich sweetness.
-These are more likely to be specialty-grade beans, and the ones we fight other roasters for.
+These are more likely to be specialty-grade beans.